There’s been so many articles written on how to dress in Paris that’s it’s a bit hard to separate the myths from the reality…

 Do pay attention to the shoes you wear in Paris, they often make a big difference to one’s outfit.

 For women, don’t wear too high a heel, it’s really not convenient in Paris nor is it that common.
 Short heels or pretty flat shoes are perfectly fine.

-If everything is acceptable for lunch, sports shoes such as bulky running Nikes are a big no-no for adult women in Paris when going out at night.
-It’s trendy for a young adult to wear the latest Adidas or Converse, but not typical for mature adult women, especially when going out at night.
+If everything is acceptable for lunch, sports shoes such as bulky and super colorful running Nikes are a big no-no for adults in Paris when going out at night.
+It’s trendy for younger adults to wear the latest Adidas or Converse, but not typical for mature adults, especially when going out in a fancier restaurant/ bar.